9 Ayurvedic sleep remedies to manage insomnia

 Ayurveda has the potential to correct the root cause of insomnia.

-- Establish a regular sleep routine.
+- Honor the Ayurvedic clock and establish a regular sleep routine.

 - Massage your feet with oil.